EBIBioSamples/read_docs/docs/update/curation.rst

    Only the attribute names are cleaned; the values remain exactly as submitted.

-Manual curation
+User supplied curation
 ---------------

-Users may submit manual curation records to correct or enhance attributes post-submission.
+Users who are not the original submitter may submit an additional curation layer to correct or enhance attributes in existing samples.
 These are stored and applied alongside automatic curation layers.

 How to find all curation records?
 ---------------------------------